Aug 27 / Star Khechara

 Why Professionals Need Training in Functional Nutrition Strategies for UV-Ageing & Sun Damage Repair

 Chronic UV exposure is the leading extrinsic factor in premature skin-ageing.
 It drives oxidative stress, inflammation, DNA damage and collagen breakdown, leaving clients with wrinkles, hyperpigmentation and loss of elasticity.
-For professionals working in health, aesthetics and wellness, understanding how plant-derived compounds can modulate these pathways is no longer optional, it’s becoming an industry standard.
+For professionals working in health, aesthetics and wellness, understanding how plant-derived compounds can modulate these pathways is no longer optional; it’s becoming an industry standard.

 The Science of Reversing Photoaged Skin with Phytonutrient Compounds